FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 - The collective set of network devices as a single entity to which stimulus is offered and response measured [RFC2285] (Section 3.1.2).

-[RFC2544] specifies a test setup with an external tester stimulating the networking system, treating it either as a single DUT, or as a system of devices, an SUT.
+[RFC2544] (Section 19) specifies a test setup with an external tester stimulating the networking system, treating it either as a single DUT, or as a system of devices, an SUT.

 In the case of software networking, the SUT consists of not only the DUT as a software program processing frames, but also of